-Whether it’s a third grade student in a nook with a book, a sixth grader attending a book talk about a great new novel, or a senior discovering primary resources, students find a warm welcome in the libraries.
-Directed by caring, knowledgeable professionals who understand the needs of students, as well as the diverse range of resources available to them, the librarians are prepared to respond to the demands of school-age learners.
+Whether it’s a third grade student in a nook with a book, a sixth grader attending a book talk about a great new novel, or a sophomore discovering digital resources, students find a warm welcome in the libraries.
+Directed by caring, knowledgeable, and trained professionals who understand the needs of students and the range of resources available to them, our librares help all learners.

-In addition to the traditional resources that have always distinguished McDonogh’s libraries, each division has plentiful access to technology and databases.
-The library faculty are much more than stewards of this technology; they provide access to information and strive to instill in students the critical judgment and intuitive thinking that will allow them to identify and utilize valid, useful resources in responsible and ethical ways.
-In this way, the librarians help students become astute thinkers and problem solvers in many areas of study.
+In addition to the traditional resources that have always distinguished McDonogh’s libraries, each division offers print and digital resources.
+Our librarians provide access and support that helps students develop critical judgment and intuitive thinking skills to identify and utilize any resource responsibly and ethically.
+McDonogh librarians help students become astute thinkers and problem-solvers across subject areas and for personal pursuits.

-To align with curriculum and reading levels, McDonogh maintains one library for each of its three divisions: Lower School Dawson Library, Middle School Krauss Library, and Upper School Kiplinger Library.
+To align with curriculum and reading levels, McDonogh maintains one library for each of its three divisions: Lower School Leah Watts Dawson Library, Middle School Krauss Memorial Library, and Upper School Kiplinger Library.